ilovedragon/projects/hello-world-lb/readme.md

 2. app1.py and app2.py will display hello world 1 or 2 in container based on myapp image.
 3. nginx.conf configure the load balancer
 4. docker compose up -d
 5. This will start all the services and the load balancer will be accessible at http://localhost.
-When you access http://localhost/app1, you should see the "Hello World 1!" message, and when you access http://localhost/app2, you should see the "Hello World 2!" message.!"
+When you access http://localhost/, you should see the "Hello World 1!" message, and when you refresh http://localhost/ again, you should see the "Hello World 2!" message.!"

 ## **Code Explanation**
 **Docker Compose**